-How do you collect, manage, analyse, and write up quantitative and qualitative data for a large-scale piece of national research conducted and published by the Ministry of Health and WHO?
+How do you collect, manage, analyse, and write up quantitative and qualitative data for a large-scale national research project?

 Research Support for WHO Ukraine